-The sense of smell serves more purposes than you think it does.
-One of the most lesser-known facts about our olfactory function is that it’s closely related to our memory.
+Our sense of smell serves more purposes than you think it does.
+One of the lesser-known facts about our olfactory function is that it’s closely related to our memory.
 There are so many times when we smell something and it evokes a particular memory or a feeling.
 The burning smell of the barbeque coal conjures up recollections of winter campfires, for example.
 In addition to being associated with memory, sense of smell is also highly emotive .
-Therefore, we’ll be losing a lot if we lose the sense of smell.
+Therefore, we’ll be losing a lot if we lost our sense of smell.
 Yes!
-You read it right.
-We can lose the sense of smell.
+There is a chance, one can lose one’s sense of smell.

 Causes Of Anosmia